Gold Coast Model Railway Club Inc.

 Photo right-

-Tallebudgera Creek rail bridge 1991, replaced by southbound motorway bridge
+Tallebudgera Creek rail bridge 1991, replaced by the southbound motorway bridge

-Photo left- West Burleigh station with hotel in background.
-Hotel replaced with modern shop/ business building
+Photo left- West Burleigh station with a hotel in the background that has since been replaced.

 Photo right- West Burleigh station post closure in 1961.
 Siding located at the station.
 Photo taken from Tallebudgera Creek road crossing.
-Area between station and hotel now the motorway
+The area between the station and the hotel is now the motorway.

 Picture